Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 TPS EFL Program Completion

-In the final year of the TPS EFL program, the student is typically in grade 9 or 10 of high school and enrolled in English 3 Lit Analysis and Comp with the final year of EFL-A tutoring.
+In the final year of the TPS EFL program, the student is typically in grade 9 or 10 of high school and enrolled in English 3 Lit and Comp with the final year of EFL-A tutoring.
 The student’s TPS Math level is usually TPS Geometry or TPS Algebra 2.
 Even when the student has completed EFL-A tutoring, it is recommended that the student continue to complete TPS Math through Algebra 2 (or higher) to achieve a strong background for upper high school and college courses taught in English.

 High School Transcript and Diploma